Bachelor of Arts in Strategic Communications

-The Bachelor of Arts in Strategic Communications prepares students for leadership positions in public relations, advertising, and integrated marketing.
+The Bachelor of Arts in Strategic Communications prepares students for leadership positions in corporate communication, public relations, advertising, and integrated marketing.
 The program offers a unique blend of human and professional communication theory and skills so students learn to communicate appropriately and effectively in interpersonal, intercultural, organizational, and mediated settings.
-Graduates can apply the strategic thinking and message creation skills they acquire to work in most industries, helping organizations create messages for presentations, as well as for print, broadcast, and digital media.
+Graduates can apply the strategic thinking and message creation skills they acquire to work in most industries.
+Skills taught will empower students to create print, presentations, and digital media messages.
 The program covers the theory and skills needed to exercise organizational leadership to produce communication campaigns and materials, disseminated through traditional, digital, internet, social, and emerging media.
-Students learn through academic work, case studies, and hands-on experience creating messages across media platforms.
-Completion of the program enables graduates to succeed in positions that require strategic thinking and planning, project management, content creation, and leadership.
+Students learn through academic work, case studies, and hands-on experience, creating messages across media platforms.
+Completion of the program enables graduates to succeed in positions that require strategic thinking, planning, project management, content creation, and leadership.

 Program Learning Outcomes